niall-byrne/text_lint/documentation/source/usage/examples.rst

 Other lookup expressions contain text prefixed with ``~`` to indicate they are literal static values.

-For example a lookup expression containing ``~help`` would be interpreted as simply the string ‘help’, and NOT as reference to a ``save id`` or lookup operation.
+For example a lookup expression containing ``~help`` would be interpreted as just the string ‘help’, and NOT as reference to a ``save id`` or lookup operation.

 Index Lookups
 ^^^^^^^^^^^^^